 - A business plan with financial forecasts and a 10-minute business proposal presentation will be required

-- Language proficiency of CLB level of 7, for each skill in English or French, is minimum.
+- Language proficiency of CLB level of 7 is minimum for each skill in English or French.

-- The candidates must have the ability to demonstrate 34% ownership, (if the business is located in an urban area), or 51% ownership, (if the business is located in regional areas outside Calgary and Edmonton).
+- The candidates must have the ability to demonstrate 34% ownership (if the business is located in an urban area), or 51% ownership (if the company is located in regional areas outside Calgary and Edmonton).

-- Minimum investment from their own equity, along with investment from a recognized financial institution, venture capital, or angel investor in Canada is also required.
+- Minimum investment from their equity, along with investment from a recognized financial institution, venture capital, or angel investor in Canada, is also required.

-The application under this program is based on Expression of Interest (EOI), which can be submitted on the AINP portal.
+The application under this program is based on Expression of Interest (EOI), submitted on the AINP portal.